ANUKSHMITHA0610/Microsoft-Classifying-Cybersecurity-Incidents-with-Machine-Learning/README.md

 - **Objective**: To assess model performance using relevant metrics.

   - Evaluate using the validation set:
-    - **Accuracy**: Measures the overall correctness of the predictions.
+    - **Accuracy**: Measured the overall correctness of the predictions.
-    - **Macro-F1 Score**: Measures balance between precision and recall across classes.
+    - **Macro-F1 Score**: Measured the balance between precision and recall across classes.
     - **Precision**: Accuracy of positive predictions.
     - **Recall**: Ability to identify all positive instances.
     - **Confusion Matrix**: Visual representation of model performance across classes.